Brainzy/RankDrop/README.md

 # 🏆 RankDrop

-**The self-hosted, Docker-optimized leaderboard service for indie games.**
+**Self hosted Docker-optimized leaderboard service.**
-> **Built for indie teams who want to own their data and scale without the stress of recurring costs or complex setup.**
+> **Own your database without running costs**

 ## ✨ Why RankDrop?

 * **Zero Recurring Cost:** Run it on a free Oracle cloud instance.
-No per-player or per-request pricing.
+No pricing per user or similar.
-* **Embedded & Scalable:** Starts with a zero-config H2 database; migrates seamlessly to PostgreSQL when your game goes viral.
+* **Embedded & Scalable:** Starts with a zero-config H2 database; migrates seamlessly to PostgreSQL when needed.
-* **Indie Optimized:** Native support for both high-score (points) and low-score (speedrun) leaderboards.
+* **Supports multiple leaderboards, best score being lowest or highest, optional cumulative scores, one or multiple entry per user.
 * **Developer Experience:** Fully documented with Swagger UI.
 Test your endpoints directly from the browser.

 ## 🛠️ Tech Stack